d6y/dogpost/README.md

 cargo run -- --help
 ```

+NB:

-NB: `--expurge` will archive/delete the email after processing.
+- `--expurge` will archive/delete the email after processing.
+-  `--dry-run` will not commit files to Git.

 # Docker build